mtlynch/mtlynch.io/_posts/2017-10-31-human-code-reviews-2.md

 By the time you observe symptoms, things are already in an unhealthy state.
 It's important that you be proactive in getting out of that state as quickly as possible.

+***Consider a design review***

+A contentious code review may mean that the design itself is flawed.
+Are you arguing about things that should really have been covered during the design review? *Was* there a design review?

+If you're really arguing about a high-level design issue that affects your whole team, that shouldn't be a decision between the two people who happen to be on the code review.
+Talk to the author about opening up the discussion to other members of your team in the form of a design review.

-***Option 1: Talk it out***
+***Talk it out***

 Meet in person or over video chat to work through the issues you're stuck on.
 Something about text communication makes it really easy to hate your teammate and assume they're coming from a place of stubbornness or incompetence.
 Talking in person will break that for both you and your teammate.

-***Option 2: Evaluate whether you need a design review***

-A contentious code review may mean that the design itself is flawed.
-Are you arguing about things that should really have been covered during the design review? *Was* there a design review?

-If this is really a high-level design issue that affects your whole team, talk to the author about opening up the discussion to other members of your team so that you're not put in a position of preventing a bad design decision all by yourself.

-***Option 3: Escalate***
+***Concede or Escalate***

 You don't want to just sit on it or keep circling around.
 The longer you sit in stalemate, the more damaging it is to your relationship with your teammate.
+If the previous steps haven't gotten you unstuck, your options are to either concede or escalate.

 Talk to the author about escalating the discussion to your team's manager or tech lead.
 Offer to allow the author to reassign to a different reviewer.
 Whether the escalation goes in your favor or the new reviewer agrees with your notes, it's critical that you accept the decisions and move on.
 Continuing to fight it will drag out a bad situation and make you look unprofessional.

 ***Recovering from a stalemate***